Cleanliness of Mind and Body

 - Only vegan meals will be served to volunteers;

-- No consumption of meat, fish or eggs is allowed in the dining area
+- No consumption of meat, fish, eggs or dairy products is allowed in the dining area